NEW: Pope prays publicly for victims of Yemen attack

 The Pope “prays that this pointless slaughter will awaken consciences, lead to a change of heart and inspire all parties to lay down their arms and take up the path of dialogue,” Vatican Secretary of State Pietro Parolin said.

-Months of violence
+Months of violence in poor Arab nation

 In January, he reported over 8,100 casualties, including 2,800 deaths.
 That number is expected to go up when new numbers are released.